MONTANE® Spine® Fusion

 We think of these events as the fun before the extreme fury of our winter events.
 But please remember that as this is an exposed route the weather can change quickly and you need to be prepared for it.

 The MONTANE® Spine® Fusion is the summer version of the original MONTANE® Spine® Race.
-A non-stop, 7 day, 168hr race from Edale to Kirk Yetholm.
-Can you complete Britain’s most iconic National Trail in 7 days?
+The MONTANE® Spine® Fusion is a 156hr race (6.5 days) from Edale to Kirk Yetholm**.

 The MONTANE® Spine® Fusion encompasses the entire Pennine Way and retains our ethos of day/ night racing, self-reliance and self-management.
 We are there to help you along the way with our support teams and checkpoints in familiar locations such as Hebden Bridge, Hardraw, Middleton-in-Teesdale, Alston, Bellingham and at the Finish.